imixs/imixs-docker/hadoop/README.md

 **NOTE:**
 This Docker image is for test purpose only.
 The container should only run in a system environment protected from external access.
 For that reason no kerberos security module is part of this image.

-## WebHDFS – Rest API
+## The Rest API

 Apache Hadoop provides a high performance native protocol for accessing HDFS.
 While this is great for Hadoop applications running inside a Hadoop cluster, external applications typically need to connect to HDFS from the outside.
 Using the native HDFS protocol means installing Hadoop and a Java binding with those applications.
+To access the hadoop cluster without these libraries a standard RESTful mechanism can be used.

+### WebHDFS
-To access the hadoop cluster without these libraries a standard RESTful mechanism, called WebHDFS can be used.
-As part of this, WebHDFS takes advantages of the parallelism that a Hadoop cluster offers.
+As part of the hadoop standard REST API the WebHDFS takes advantages of the parallelism that a Hadoop cluster offers.
 Further, WebHDFS retains the security that the native Hadoop protocol offers.
 It also fits well into the overall strategy of providing web services access to all Hadoop components.
 Read also the official documentation of the Hadoop [WebHDFS REST API](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).

-{Imixs-Archive](https://github.com/imixs/imixs-archive) is based on the WebHDFS Rest API:
+The WebHDFS API is accessible through the default port 50075.

+### HttpFS
+As the WebHDFS API need access to the namenode as also to all datanodes within a hadoop cluster, the HttpFS Rest API provides a REST HTTP gateway supporting all HDFS File System operations (read and write) from a dedicated proxy server.
+HttpFS is interoperable with the webhdfs REST HTTP API.
+The HttpFS API is accessible through the default port 14000.
+As HttpFS runs on a separate server,

+The HttpFS API is accessible through the default port 14000.

+- HttpFS can be used to transfer data between clusters running different versions of Hadoop (overcoming RPC versioning issues), for example using Hadoop DistCP.

+- HttpFS can be used to access data in HDFS on a cluster behind of a firewall as the HttpFS server acts as a gateway and may be the only system that is allowed to cross the firewall into the cluster.

+- HttpFS can be used to access data in HDFS using HTTP utilities (such as curl and wget) and HTTP libraries Perl from other languages than Java.

+- The webhdfs client FileSystem implementation can be used to access HttpFS using the Hadoop filesystem command (hadoop fs) line tool as well as from Java applications using the Hadoop FileSystem Java API.

+- HttpFS has built-in security supporting Hadoop pseudo authentication and HTTP SPNEGO Kerberos and other pluggable authentication mechanisms.
+It also provides Hadoop proxy user support.

+**Note:** {Imixs-Archive](https://github.com/imixs/imixs-archive) supports the HttpFS Rest API on port 14000 as well the Webhdfs API on port 50075.

 # 1. Install Docker
 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.